Deepak0045/Python/README.md

 # PYTHON Repository

-This repository contains code files for various Python topics and concepts.
+This repository contains Python code files covering essential topics and concepts.
+It is designed to help learners improve their Python skills through hands-on examples and exercises.
+The repository includes code organized into chapters, each focusing on a key aspect of Python programming.

+The code files are well-commented to guide learners through each topic, offering practical examples and explanations for better understanding.

+---
 ## Chapters and Topics

 ### Chp 2. **Data Types in Python**